texjporg/japanese-otf-mirror/DEVELOPMENT.md

 #### master branch

-- Apply several patches from trunc branch.
+- Apply several patches from trunk branch.
     - avoid a warning for opening dirhandle
     - build tfm/vf/ofm for gteb font series
     - omit entries in vf for unused character numbers